 How is COVID-19 more dangerous for people who are pregnant?

 According to the CDC, people who are pregnant and contract COVID-19 are at higher risk of serious complications, including being admitted to the ICU, needing a breathing tube, and even death.
-They may also be at higher risk of adverse pregnancy outcomes, such as premature birth.Back to top
+They may also be at higher risk of adverse pregnancy outcomes.

 Do the vaccines protect both pregnant women and their babies?

 Emerging research shows pregnant women who are vaccinated not only protect themselves but also their babies.

 Pregnant women who received the Pfizer-BioNTech and Moderna vaccines had COVID-19 antibodies in their umbilical cord blood and breast milk, according to the Journal of Obstetrics and Gynecology.
 Similar findings have been reported in other medical publications, too.
-While these studies are preliminary, they offer encouraging evidence that some of a mother’s immunity can be passed along to the baby before and after they are born.
+This research offers encouraging evidence that some of a mother’s immunity can be passed along to the baby before and after they are born.

-This research also builds on a previous study that found pregnant women who have recovered from COVID-19 can pass along their immunity.
+This research also builds on a previous study published in JAMA Pediatrics in January 2021 that found pregnant women who have recovered from COVID-19 can pass along their immunity.
 The more recent study found more antibodies present in women who had been vaccinated against COVID-19 than in women who had recovered from COVID-19.

 Can COVID-19 vaccines cause infertility?